E-Commerce Green Card Sponsorship Jobs in Connecticut

 Are there any Connecticut-specific considerations for e-commerce Green Card sponsorship?

 Connecticut's proximity to New York City means some employers headquartered in Stamford or Greenwich operate within the New York metro labor market, which can affect prevailing wage determinations used in PERM applications.
 The state also has a relatively high cost of living, which influences the wage floors employers must certify.
-Workers already in Connecticut on H-1B status should confirm their employer is willing to initiate the PERM process, as timelines can extend well beyond initial visa periods.
+Workers already in Connecticut on H-1B visa status should confirm their employer is willing to initiate the PERM process, as timelines can extend well beyond initial visa periods.

 What is the prevailing wage for Green Card e-commerce jobs in Connecticut?